hamdiituu/time-trapp/README.md

 3. Select HTTP method (GET, POST, PUT, PATCH)
 4. Determine data sending method (Body or Query)
 5. Select which events should trigger webhooks
+6. Configure username settings:
+   - **Automatic System Username**: Uses system username automatically (default)
+   - **Manual Username**: Use custom username for webhooks
-6. Test your configuration with "Test Webhook"
+7. Test your configuration with "Test Webhook"

 #### Testing Webhooks Locally
 To test webhooks locally, you can use a simple HTTP server: